iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Uniform Convergence, Continuity and More.md

 ---
 ### **Uniform Convergence Preserves Continuity**

+Only a specific type of convergence preserves the continuity for functions.

 > If the function $f_n$ converges to $f$ uniformly on the region $D$, then the resulting function $f$, and the function $f_n$ is continuous for all $n\in \mathbb N$, then the resulting function $f$ will be a continuous function.